caltechlibrary/orcid-sciencv-workshop/00-orcid-profile.md

 - You get credit for all your work and contributions
 - No one claims your works as their own
 - Publishers, Funders, and Colleagues don't get confused whether a given research work is yours or someone's with a similar or same name!
-- You are able to comply with Publisher, Funder, or Institutional mandates that require you to provide an ORCID number in their systems
+- You are able to comply with Publisher, Funder, or Institutional mandates that require you to provide an ORCID number in their systems.
+For exmple, the United States National Institute of health (NIH) now requires all proposal authors to include their ORCID ID in their applications.
+See the July 19, 2019 [NIH notice](https://grants.nih.gov/grants/guide/notice-files/NOT-OD-19-109.html) for details.
     + Publishers that require author ORCIDs are listed at <https://orcid.org/content/requiring-orcid-publication-workflows-open-letter>
     + Funders with ORCID policies are listed at <https://orcid.org/organizations/funders/policies>
     + Institutions that have integrated ORCID are listed at <https://orcid.org/members>